Adriwin06/Game-Patches/README.md

 </table>

 ### Increased Cars LODs Distance

 Increase the LODs distance for the vehicles including traffic.
-It has only been increased by a factor of 5x because the game really don't like too high values for this.
+Multiple patch versions are available to balance between performance and visual quality:

+- **Ultra:** Maximum quality with 5x increase.
+May affect game performance on some systems.
+- **High:** Significant quality boost with higher LOD distances.
+- **Medium:** Balanced option for improved visuals without substantial performance loss.
+- **Low:** Lower LOD distances for better performance, suitable for systems struggling to maintain 60 FPS.
+- **Potato:** Minimal LOD distances for maximum performance at the cost of visual quality.

-⚠️ **Warning**: This patch can greatly affect the game performance depending on how you run the game without the patch.
-And higher values than 5x can greatly decrease the performance even on high-end hardware: the game is not optimized for this.
+⚠️ **Warning**: The `High` and `Ultra` patches can greatly affect the game performance depending on how you run the game without the patch.
+And higher values than 5x (which is ultra here) can greatly decrease the performance even on high-end hardware: the game is not optimized for this.

 <table align= "center">
   <tr>
     <td width="50%">
-      <h2 align="center">Before</h2>
+      <h2 align="center">Before Ultra</h2>
         <img src="https://github.com/user-attachments/assets/09656ff0-828c-4473-8e7f-fcf7c595e91c">
     </td>
     <td width="50%">
-      <h2 align="center">After</h2>
+      <h2 align="center">After Ultra</h2>
         <img src="https://github.com/user-attachments/assets/1c8c5a4a-7a02-48eb-842f-2f34188808c3">
     </td>
   </tr>